HugeONotation/hugeonotation.github.io/talks/x86_simd_script.md

 I would like to point out that these kinds of transformations may also be applied to while loops since they are essentially just repeated if statements.
-So this kind of thinking not only permits for simple if-statements to be vectorized, but simple loops as well.
+So this kind of thinking not only permits for simple if statements to be vectorized, but simple loops as well.

 ### Partitioning/Filtering